-Civic Data Alliance & Code for America present the annual National Day of Civic Hacking
+Civic Data Alliance presents the annual National Day of Civic Hacking

 5th Annual National Day of Civic Hacking

-Hack for Change Louisville is being held as the city’s official Code for America National Day of Civic Hacking.
-It’s an annual day of action to convene coders, bureaucrats, data scientists, journalists, user experience designers, and community activists to tackle big problems.
+Hack for Change Louisville is being held as an annual day of action to convene coders, bureaucrats, data scientists, journalists, user experience designers, and community activists to tackle big problems.
 This year, we’re doubling down on our cities and focusing on local challenges that Louisville faces.
 Privacy and safety issues local activists face online, with a focus on data security, will be one issue addressed at NDoCH, and work on our IoT voter registration project will continue.

 National Day of Civic Hacking Louisville has these main goals: